-- Avoid visiting the conservatory on week-end as it is packed by visitors.
+- Avoid visiting the conservatory on the weekend as it is packed with visitors.

 - Food and drinks are not allowed inside the conservatory.

-- Make your visit on daylight to enjoy the sights and wonder.
+- Make your visit in daylight to enjoy the sights and wonder.

 - Open daily: 9.00am – 9.00pm